 Oh dear, it’s going to be a long day.
 But here is what I came up with.

-Here in Queensland we pay for our ambulance services by way of a levy which is paid each quarter, rather bizarrely I think, as an additional charge on our electricity bills.
-It is called “Community Ambulance Cover” and costs around $24 per quarter.
-So for less than $100 a year, we have full cover for ambulance services not just in Queensland, but nationwide.
+Here in Queensland we used to pay for our ambulance services by way of a levy which was paid each quarter, rather bizarrely I think, as an additional charge on our electricity bills.
+It was called “Community Ambulance Cover” and cost around

 I think that’s enough talk about ambo fees for now.
 It’s not been an easy subject to research and I can’t guarantee the accuracy of each of the figures above.
 But I’m sure you get the idea.

 If you come here to live in Australia, whichever state you decide to live in, get insurance to cover your ambulance costs.
 Then you can forget about $300 or $12,000 or whatever.
 Cover will cost you between